intv0id/OneClass/readme.md

 ![Logo](DATA/Logo.png)
 # OneClass

 Oneclass is a small project I had when I was young.
 This is a micro social network dedicated for one student class.
-The code is ugly, but sometime code just has a sentimental value.
+The code is ugly, but sometimes code just has a sentimental value.

 ## To run it